-Russia marks anniversary of 1941 parade during Battle of Moscow
+Russia marks anniversary of 1941 military parade

 As the fate of Moscow was hanging in the balance on Nov.
 7, 1941, Soviet troops marched in a parade to join the front lines.
 The Battle of Moscow dealt the Nazis their first major defeat since the start of World War II.
 It is still celebrated with pride.

-MOSCOW — Thousands of troops in World War II uniform marched across Moscow’s Red Square on Wednesday in a re-enactment of a historic wartime parade.
+MOSCOW (AP) — Thousands of troops in World War II uniform marched across Moscow’s Red Square on Wednesday in a re-enactment of a historic wartime parade.

 On Nov.
 7, 1941, Red Army soldiers marched directly to the front line during the Battle of Moscow to repel the invading Nazi forces closing in on the Soviet capital.